F-1 Virtual Start

 Is there a deadline to select Virtual Start?

-If you will be joining us virtually for the fall 2020 semester, please notify us no later than Census Day of the fall semester (September 1, 2020).
+If you will be joining us virtually for the semester, please notify us no later than Census Day.
 If you will not be joining us on-campus, we have to update your Form I-20 to reflect a later joining date.

-If I enroll in online courses for fall 2020 but obtain a visa mid-semester, can I come on campus for the remainder of fall 2020?
+If I enroll in online courses but obtain a visa mid-semester, can I come to campus for the rest of the semester?

-When you’re admitted for the fall, most of students in your program start at the beginning of the semester.
-We also have an 8-week term for fall that begins in early October so if you are able to get your visa in time to come on campus for that 8-week term, we will be happy to work with you to make sure you have the appropriate immigration documents for that mid-semester start.
+We have an 8-week term that begins in the middle of each semester.
+The 8-week term for spring 2021 begins March 22, 2021, so if you are able to get your visa in time to come on campus for that 8-week term, we will be happy to work with you to make sure you have the appropriate immigration documents for that mid-semester start.

 How will a virtual start affect my eligibility for Curricular Practical Training (CPT)?